 Wherever possible, NeuroAnalyzer will be 100% Julia based.

 NeuroAnalyzer is developed and tested under Linux.
-Tests are also run on macOS (x86) and Windows 10 and 11.
-Other systems capable of running Julia (e.g. FreeBSD or Linux/macOS on ARM) should also work, but are not tested (therefore, reports from users of those systems are highly welcomed).
+Tests are also run on ARM64 (Raspberry Pi), macOS (x86 and M1/2/3 CPUs) and Windows 10 and 11.
+Other systems capable of running Julia (e.g. FreeBSD) should also work, but are not tested (therefore, reports from users of those systems are highly welcomed).

 Linux (e.g. Debian) is recommended for the best system performance.

-Julia current stable version is recommended, as NeuroAnalyzer is only tested against it.
+Since the Julia language is actively developed, Julia current stable version is required, as NeuroAnalyzer is only tested against it.

 All required packages will be installed automatically.
 If required, external open-source applications may be called for certain tasks: